Tesla Powerwall 3 Expansion is Now CEC-Approved & Available Order Now

 What is a Virtual Power Plant (VPP) in Australia?

-Properties with solar and battery are considered a Microgrid, which can participate in a Virtual Power Plant program for incentives and rewards.
+Difference between Microgrid vs. Virtual Power Plant?
+Homes and businesses with solar and battery systems are defined as a Microgrid, which can participate in a Virtual Power Plant program for incentives and rewards.

 Approved battery and inverter systems include: